b-giordano/thesis_cpac/README.md

 * the fully annotated parallel corpora in `./annotated_parallel_corpora`,
 * the annotation guidelines in `./annotation_guidelines`,
 * the evaluation of our work (automatic annotation and automatic projection) in `./evaluation`,
-* the manuscript for the Master's thesis in `./manuscript`,
-* the slides used during the defense of the Master's thesis in `./slides`,
+* the manuscript for the Master's thesis in `./manuscript` (as well as the slides used during its defense),
 * some scripts developped during the project in `/scripts`,
 * and the training corpus used for the French automatic annotation with VarIDE in `./train_corpus`.